 for environmental guardians

-The rangers of the anti-poaching units in the African National Parks have paramilitary training to combat wildlife crime.
+The eco-guards of the anti-poaching units in the National Parks have paramilitary training to combat wildlife crime.
 In their fight against this type of crime, they face stressful situations, many of them violent and traumatic, including kidnappings, confrontations with firearms, and hand-to-hand fighting.
 From these types of circumstances, they survive with physical and psychological consequences for a lifetime.

-Rangers perform their duties under harsh working conditions, such as isolation from the community and their families, lack of adequate work equipment, low remuneration, and insufficient training.
+Eco-guards perform their duties under harsh working conditions, such as isolation from the community and their families, lack of adequate work equipment, low remuneration, and insufficient training.
 Some of these conditions are typical of high-risk professions and contribute to the possible development of anxiety disorders, depression, and post-traumatic stress.

 When these pathologies are not adequately treated, rangers will have a progressive deterioration in all areas of their lives.
 If this happens, it will backfire in that we will be failing in securing the National Park and the safety of the species that inhabit it (many of which are in danger of extinction).

-SBR resilience training will strengthen their psychological fitness, facilitate stress management in adverse situations, increase workplace efficiency, maximize individual performance, and prevent the onset of mental disorders.
+The Strong-Balanced Resilience Training for eco-guards will strengthen their psychological fitness, facilitate stress management in adverse situations, increase workplace efficiency, maximize individual performance, and prevent the onset of mental disorders.